dado-official/dashboard_schertech/documentation/server_api.md

 Parameter | Description
 --- | ---
-hostname | The hostname or IP of the server
+hostname | The hostname or IP of the server db_port | The port of the database db_username | The DB username db_password | The password of the DB user description | The description of the Serve

 ## Get information about a specific server